 - Has the company administered discipline in a consistent manner?
 Ensure that members of any protected classification are treated the same as employees outside of the protected classification who engaged in similar conduct, under similar circumstances (severity of the conduct, prior offenses, the length of employment, and so forth).

-- Obtain a release.
-If any severance benefits are provided such as severance pay, payment of medical insurance premiums, outplacement counseling, and so forth), in addition to those owed an employee under company policy, consider making the benefits conditioned on the employee signing a release of claims.
+If any severance benefits are provided such as severance pay, payment of medical insurance premiums, or outplacement counseling, in addition to those owed an employee under company policy, consider making the benefits conditioned on the employee signing a release of claims.
 For a release to be effective against federal age discrimination claims (employees 40 or older), the release must contain several specific provisions, including a 21-day consideration period and a 7-day revocation period.

-- Maintain relevant documents.
-An employer should secure the employee’s personnel file and retain all documents, including the employee’s poor work product, which supports the decision to terminate the employee.
+An employer should secure the employee’s personnel file and retain all documents, including the employee’s poor work product, which supports the decision to terminate the worker.

 Consider providing outplacement services and, in certain cases, a neutral reference to aid the employee in finding another job.
 The sooner an employee is reemployed, the less likely the employee is to bring an action against his or her former employer.